fluriey/Beginner-M5-Stick-Guide/README.md

       - Use it by going to `WiFi>WireGuard>SelectYourWiFi` then select your preffered WiFi and your connected

       - **Disconnect** by going to `WiFi>Disconnect` click on Disconnect
+    - ### Brucegotchi
+      Is like the name says basically a Tamagotchi but for Bruce wich does things like

+      - Pwngrid spam (SSID spam)

+      - Deauth nearby WiFi networks in different channels

+      - Collect and save [HandShakes (EAPOL)](https://www.wifi-professionals.com/2019/01/4-way-handshake), can be used to crack WiFi Passwords

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________